Rescue mission launched after reports of a man overboard in the Firth of Forth

-A video shows s rescue helicopter mobilised after reports of a man over board in the Firth of Forth.
+A video shows a rescue helicopter mobilised after reports of a man over board in the Firth of Forth.

 A man was rescued after being in the water for 10 minutes before he being picked up by the Coastguard.